fscorrupt/Posterizarr/README.md

 By default (Docker Only), the UI is accessible at `http://localhost:8000`.

 The web UI comes pre-integrated in the Docker container.
-For other platforms like Windows or Linux, please see the [Manual Installation how-to](#ui-installation-(manual)).
+For other platforms like Windows or Linux, please see the [Manual Installation how-to](#ui-installation-manual).

 <p align="center">
   <a href="https://github.com/fscorrupt/Posterizarr">